Campus policies related to computers

 - LDAP/Kerberos for UMD authentication

-- Ansible for management
+- Puppet or Ansible for management

 - Security patches